daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

-2. Right now, the page has no metadata, so it won't look good on social media.
-Let's use the inliner, the second argument given to the request handler, to add some:
+2. Right now, the default response has no metadata, so it won't look good on social media.
+Let's use the **Inliner**, the second argument given to the response handler, to add some:

 ```js
 Backend.Page.Register("/", {